 Mothers and Their Pups

 During the first week after birth, mothers stay with their pups on the beach and spend their time nursing them.
 After this short period, they will go into the sea every other day to find food, often leaving the pup on its own on the beach.
 When she comes back, in order to find her pup, mother sea lions utter a special bark that their pup will recognize.
 Usually pups respond to their mother’s call right away but the mother won’t nurse the pup until she has smelled it and made sure it’s actually hers and that it hasn’t been touched by humans.
 Mothers do not tend to be too overprotective of their pups, often letting them play around in the water as they please or leaving them at the beach on their own for long periods of time.

 General Information About the Species

 Galapagos sea lions, Zalophus wollebaeki, are part of the eared seal family (Otariidae).
 They are more efficient walkers than their cousins from the true seals family (Phocidae) because of their strong forelimbs and rotatable hind flippers.
-The population of the Galapagos sea lion is estimated to be around 50,000 individuals, which can sound like a large number.
+The population of sea lions in the Galapagos Islands is estimated to be around 50,000 individuals, which can sound like a large number.
 However, due to their concentration in such a small geographical location, they are considered an endangered species.
 A strong weather anomaly, like the El Niño phenomenon, can cause a significant decrease in their numbers due to the lack of food that’s caused by the increase in water temperature.